 Genes are the basic building blocks of all living organisms.
-Contained within chromosomes, genes are the ‘data storage’ devices in cells that store information about the structure and function of cells.
-A defect in the genes disturbs the proper structure and hence, the function of the cells.
+Usually found in chromosomes, genes are the ‘data storage’ devices in cells that store information about the structure and function of cells.
+A defect in the genes disturbs the proper structure and function of the cells.
 These abnormalities are known as genetic disorders or genetic defects.

-Chromosomes are microscopic, rod-shaped, structures that are found in the cells of living organisms.
-There are 46 individual chromosomes in each cell that are further grouped into 23 pairs.
+Chromosomes are microscopic structures found in the cells of living organisms.
+There are 46 individual chromosomes grouped into 23 pairs.

-Genetic defects in which there is a single identifiable defective gene are called single gene disorders.
-Fragile X syndrome and Huntington’s disease are some examples of single gene disorders.
+Genetic defects with a single identifiable defective gene are called single-gene disorders.
+Fragile X syndrome and Huntington’s disease are some examples of single-gene disorders.

 Preimplantation genetic diagnosis